Goose Gossage

 Respected for his impact in crucial games, Gossage recorded the final out to clinch a division, league, or World Series title seven times.
 His eight All-Star selections as a reliever were a record until Mariano Rivera passed him in 2008; he was also selected once as a starting pitcher.
-In 2008, Gossage was inducted into the Baseball Hall of Fame.
-He now works in broadcasting.
+In 2008, Gossage was inducted into the Baseball Hall of Fame; he holds the record with Satchel Paige and Hoyt Wilhelm for the most franchises played for (9) by a Hall-of-Fame pitcher.
+Gossage now works in broadcasting.

 Early life

 Richard Michael "Goose" Gossage was born on July 5, 1951, in Colorado Springs, Colorado, and he grew up near N. Cascade Avenue.
 He graduated in 1970 from Wasson High School, where he played on the baseball and basketball teams and is included in the school's athletic "Wall of Fame".
 His wife Corna Gossage also graduated from Wasson High.

 Professional career

 Chicago White Sox (1972–1976)

 Gossage was selected by the Chicago White Sox in the ninth round of the 1970 Major League Baseball draft and made his major league debut on April 16, 1972.
 During his first three major league seasons, he recorded a 4.93 earned run average (ERA).
 He then had a breakout season in 1975, leading the American League (AL) in saves (26) and outs per relief appearance (6.9).
 According to wins above replacement (WAR), Gossage's 1975 season is the most valuable by a relief pitcher in MLB history, with 8.2 WAR, surpassing John Hiller's record of 7.9 set just two years earlier with the Detroit Tigers.
 The White Sox converted Gossage to a starting pitcher in 1976; although he made his only All-Star Game as a starting pitcher, he failed to replicate his success from 1975, finishing with a 9–17 record.